Dr. Shirley's Web Courses

 AD 634

-Omar I, the second Caliph, takes Syria, Persia, and Egypt, and defeats Heraclius in Holy War
+Omar I, the second Caliph, took Syria, Persia, and Egypt, and defeated Heraclius in Holy War

 AD 635